ropensci/nodbi/README.md

 - Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.
-- Support for redis has been removed since version 0.5, because no way was found to query and update specific documents in a container.
+- Support for redis has been removed since version 0.5.